greglobinski/gatsby-starter-kit-docs/src/content/docs/2.3___default-usage/index.md

 gatsby new [NEW_DIRECTORY_FOR_YOUR_SITE] https://github.com/greglobinski/gatsby-starter-kit.git
 ```

-The command is equivalent to
+The command is equivalent to one below.

 ```
 gatsby new [NEW_DIRECTORY_FOR_YOUR_SITE] https://github.com/greglobinski/gatsby-starter-kit.git#blog-with-content
 ```

 Note the `#blog-with-content` flag at the end of the repository `url`.
-The note informs **Gatsby CLI** that the installation should be based on the `blog-with-content` branch of the repository.
+The flag informs **Gatsby CLI** the installation should be based on the `blog-with-content` branch of the repository.

 If you omit the flag, like in the first example, **Gatsby CLI** will use the `master` branch to built your site.

 The `master` branch of the **Gatsby Starter Kit** repo contains code of the `blog-with-content` branch plus some irrelevant from this point of view stuff like e.g README.md.

 Do you want to install different starter?
-Use different tag.
+Use different flag.

 ```
 gatsby new [NEW_DIRECTORY_FOR_YOUR_SITE] https://github.com/greglobinski/gatsby-starter-kit.git#website-with-content